supunlakmal/hooks/docs/useCustomCompareMemo.md

 # `useCustomCompareMemo` Hook

-## Description
+**Description:**

-The `useCustomCompareMemo` hook is a custom hook that provides memoization capabilities similar to React's `useMemo`, but with the added ability to customize the comparison logic.
-This allows you to define how the hook determines whether the dependencies have changed, providing finer control over when the memoized value is recalculated.
+The `useCustomCompareMemo` hook is a custom React hook that works like `useMemo` but allows you to define a custom comparison function for its dependencies.
+This is particularly useful when dealing with complex objects or arrays as dependencies, where a shallow comparison might not be sufficient to determine if the dependencies have changed.

-## Usage

-Here's how you can use the `useCustomCompareMemo` hook in your React components:
+**Usage:**

 ```
 typescript
 import { useCustomCompareMemo } from '@supunlakmal/hooks';